girapet/balloon-test/README.md

 * Uses a [service worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API/Using_Service_Workers) to precache several of the web app files, allowing for offline use.
 * Observations are written to [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API/Using_IndexedDB).
 When an internet connection becomes available, the observations are transferred to the backend.
-* Internet connectivity is checked by sending a HEAD request for a test file.
+* Internet connectivity is checked by sending a HEAD request to a test API endpoint.
 * Uses the [Geolocation API](https://developer.mozilla.org/en-US/docs/Web/API/Geolocation_API/Using_the_Geolocation_API) to acquire the collecting device's location.
 * Uses the [Media Capture and Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Media_Capture_and_Streams_API) to show the view from the device's camera and capture a photo image.
 * Displays results on a [Leaflet](https://leafletjs.com/) map.
 The map background is aerial imagery from [NH GRANIT](https://granit.unh.edu/).